Dale Earnhardt Jr. hopes family name never fades from memories of fans

-DAYTONA BEACH, Fla.
-(WFLA) – Few names are as synonymous with the sport of racing than Earnhardt.
+DAYTONA BEACH, FL (WFLA) – Few names are as synonymous with the sport of racing than Earnhardt.
 Former driver Dale Earnhardt Jr. hopes the name never fades from the memories of fans.

 With Daytona International Speedway offering a picturesque backdrop, Earnhardt recalled memories of his father, Dale, trying to win an elusive Daytona 500 title.
 The frustration came to an end in 1998, Earnhardt finally visiting Victory Lane, delayed several minutes by congratulations and high-fives from every team on pit road.
 It is Dale Jr.’s most vivid memory of the day.